-On Windows, valid target values are x86, arm, i386 for 32-bit targets and amd64, arm64, em64t, x86_64 and ia64 (Itanium) for 64-bit targets.
+On the win32/msvc combination, valid target arch values are x86, arm, i386 for 32-bit targets and amd64, arm64, x86_64 and ia64 (Itanium) for 64-bit targets.
+For example, if you want to compile 64-bit binaries, you would set TARGET_ARCH= ' \times 86_64' when creating the construction environment.
 Note that not all target architectures are supported for all Visual Studio / MSVC versions.
 Check the relevant Microsoft documentation.